cossacklabs/product-docs/acra/keys/operations/backup.md

 Store the encrypted backup and the keys used to decrypt it separately.
 {{< /hint >}}

-To restore a key store from a backup copy, start with an empty key store then import the backup with `acra-keys import`.
+To restore a keystore from a backup copy, start with an empty keystore then import the backup with `acra-keys import`.
-You need to set the `ACRA_MASTER_KEY` environment variable for the new key store.
+You need to set the `ACRA_MASTER_KEY` environment variable for the new keystore.

 ```shell
 acra-keys import \